-In the lowest aid category, i. e., less than €100,000, the number of applications varies with the change of the appropriate EUA prices (and aid intensity) in each year.
-The following statement can be made for this category: at high EUA prices, e. g. €7.94 in 2013, the number of applications with 120 undertakings was lower than in years with a comparatively low EUA price, e. g.
-152 applications in 2014.
-As a rule, aid payments were lower this year, thus some of the applications that belonged to the aid category of €100,000 to €1 million in other years, dropped below €100,000.
-In all five years, on average, 39 percent of undertakings received only about two percent of the total amount of aid.
+Even in the smallest aid category, i.e. less than €100,000, the number of applications varies with the change in the appropriate EUA prices (and aid intensity) in each year.
+The following statement can be made for this category: at high EUA prices, e.g. 2013 with €7.94, the number of applications with 120 undertakings was lower than in years with a comparatively low EUA price, e.g. 152 applications in 2014.
+This year, aid payments were generally slightly higher than in 2017 so that some applications that were in the aid category below €100,000 in the previous year are now in the category €100,000 to €1 million.
+In all five years, on average, 40 percent of undertakings received only about two percent of the total amount of aid.

 The number of applications in the €100,000 to €1 million category of aid averaging 145 applications per year is the largest compared to other aid categories.
-Only a small part of the total amount of aid was disbursed in this category with an average of €47 million or 19 percent.
+Only a small part of the total amount of aid was disbursed in this category with an average of €48 million or 20 percent.
 In line with fluctuations of EUA prices, i.e. at higher EU prices such as in 2013, a part of the applications moved from the smallest aid category to this category.

-After the highest aid category (more than €10 million), the €1 million to €10 million category was the group with the smallest number of applications, i.e. only 50 on average or 15 percent over all previous accounting years.
-However, this category has the largest share of total aid accounting for 50 percent on average.
+After the highest aid category (more than €10 million), the €1 million to €10 million category was the group with the smallest number of applications, i.e. only 49 on average or 15 percent over all previous accounting years.
+However, this category has the largest share of total aid accounting for 49 percent on average.
 Variations in the EEA price within the €1 million to €10 million category have only a small impact on the number of applications compared to other categories of aid.